-The ocean and its corals are only one type of diving environment.
-There are many other types of dive sites depending on the area in which you live.
-Some of the sites may involve extra training, and some may not.
+The ocean and its corals are a very popular type of diving environment.
+There are many other types of dive sites, and depending on the area in which you live, you may be able to enjoy “local diving.”
+Some dive sites may involve extra experience, equipment, and training, but many may not.
 Your local dive center is best equipped to advise you regarding the diving in your area.

 Many people dive in subtropical and temperate waters in places all around the world.
 These diving sites have many alternatives to the coral environments that are seen in the tropical areas.

 Sponge gardens are very common in cooler waters and have a large variety of colors, shapes, and species.
 These are often home to many kinds of fish and create an ecosystem that is quite diverse.
 Sponges are delicate filter feeders.
-You should take good control of your buoyancy when diving around them so that you do not create any damage.
+You should take good control of your buoyancy when diving around them so that you do no damage.

 Rivers and Estuaries

-Often, divers enjoy exploring different environments such as freshwater rivers or estuaries, where rivers join the ocean.
-There will be many different kinds of animals that you do not usually see in the ocean.
+Often, divers enjoy exploring different environments such as freshwater rivers or estuaries where rivers join the ocean.
+There will be many different kinds of animals quite different to those you’ll see in the ocean.
 This can be an exciting type of diving but can involve currents or swift water movement.
-You may need extra training to dive in some of these areas.
+Be aware of the hazards, and remember to dive well within your training, experience, and comfort zone.
+Never overestimate your ability to manage challenging conditions.
+If you have to face a challenging condition, borrow a line that many rebreather divers use: If in doubt, bail out.
+It is much better to be on the surface wishing you were in the water rather than the other way around.

 Freshwater Cave Systems

 Cave systems definitely require extra training but can be beautiful and exciting places to dive.
 Often, there are colorful formations from a time when the cave was a dry system.
-Stalagmites and stalactites can be seen as well as a whole new range of animals that live in low-light conditions.
+Stalagmites, stalactites, crystal columns, flowstones, soda straws, and other forms of “cave furniture” can be seen.
+There are also whole unique families of animals that live in low-light conditions, including blind cave shrimp that have no pigment, so their bodies are transparent.